-Originally from Stockport in England Judith came to Northern Ireland in 1984.
-In her early years as a community-based probation officer in North Belfast, she saw first-hand the impact of the conflict both on families and on communities.
+During the intense period of the 1980s in Northern Ireland Judith was a community-based probation officer in North Belfast, where she saw first-hand the impact of the conflict both on families and their communities.

 Judith later worked within Skills for Justice where she supported police reform and ensured standards for policing within the community were fit for purpose.